Ian-Kimori/Client-Side-Security/README.md

 ---

-## b.
+## (i).
 Finding the "Sink" (The Tap)
 You first need to find where the "water" is coming out.
-In Edge DevTools:
+In DevTools:
 1. Press **F12** and go to the **Sources** tab.
 2. Press **Ctrl + Shift + F** (this opens a search bar at the bottom).
-3. Search for `.innerHTML`.
+3. Search for e.g `.innerHTML`.
-4. If you see a result like `document.getElementById('error').innerHTML = msg;`, click it.
+4. If you see a result like e.g `document.getElementById('error').innerHTML = expando;`, click it.
 That is your **Sink**.

 ---

-## c.
+## (ii).
 Tracing to the "Source" (The Intake)
-Now you need to know where the variable `msg` came from.
+Now you need to know where the variable like e.g `expando` came from.

+1. Press Ctrl + Shift + F (Global Search).
+2. In the search box that appears at the bottom, type: var expando = or just expando =.
+3. Look through the results.
+You are looking for the line where expando is assigned a value for the first time.

+Analyze the Assignment

+Once you find that line, look at what is on the right side of the = sign.
+This tells you if the test is a Pass or a Fail.

+Scenario A (Pass): expando = "jQuery" + Math.random();

+Background: The data comes from a random generator inside the browser.
+An attacker cannot "inject" anything into a random number.

+Result: CLEAN PASS.
+Secure.

+Scenario B (Fail): expando = location.hash; or expando = window.name;

+Background: The data comes from a "Source" that an attacker can change.

+Result: FAIL.
+Vulnerable to DOM XSS.

+or

 1.  **Set a Breakpoint:** Click the line number next to that `.innerHTML` code.
 A blue arrow appears.
 2.  **Trigger the Code:** Refresh the page.
 The website will "freeze," and that line will turn highlighed.
 3.  **Look at the "Scope" Pane:** On the right side of the screen, look for the **Scope** section.
 It lists every variable active right now.
-Find `msg`.
+Find `expando`.
 What is its value?
 4.  **Look at the "Call Stack":** Right below Scope is the **Call Stack**.
 It shows you the function that ran *just before* this one.
 Click the name below the top one.

+---

 Does your code look like one giant, long line of text?
 If so, clicking that **`{ }`** button is the first step to making sense of it.
 What do you see when you search for `location.hash`?